Smoke from exhaust: what does exhaust smoke mean?

 If your car is fully warmed up and the exhaust is still emitting white smoke, there could be a fault.
 Constant thick white smoke is usually a sign that coolant is being burnt, and you definitely don't want that to happen.

 The most traditional cause of this is head-gasket failure.
 The head gasket is a thin, shaped metal sheet sandwiched between the cylinder head and block – the top and bottom parts of most engines.
 It's there to form a seal between the two parts, and to prevent coolant leaking from the jacket that surrounds the engine.

-Sometimes, wear and tear causes this gasket to fail and coolant is no longer contained within the water jacket or the cooling channels that run throughout the engine.
-And if it fails around a cylinder, it will let coolant flow into the cylinder, where it will be burnt and steam will come from the exhaust at high pressure.
+If the head gasket fails and coolant is no longer contained within the water jacket or the cooling channels that run throughout the engine then coolant can flow into the cylinder, where it will be burnt.
+Steam will then come from the exhaust at high pressure.
 As the wear increases, more coolant will flow into the cylinder, and the steam will increase – this can happen quite suddenly.

 It's vital that you stop the engine as soon as you can if this happens.
-If the trickle of coolant becomes a flood, it can cause serious internal engine damage that isn't always repairable.
-What's more, if the engine runs out of coolant altogether, it could overheat and lead to further damage.
+High amounts of coolant in places where it’s not meant to be can cause serious, sometimes irreparable internal engine damage.
+What's more, if the engine runs out of coolant, it could overheat and lead to further damage.

 This is why it’s just as important to frequently check your engine's coolant level as it is to check that it has the right amount of engine oil.

 If your car is showing the amber engine management light, check out our guide to the most common causes…

 Engine management light: top 5 causes of amber engine warning light